Intel unveils 10th Gen Intel Core processors and Project Athena

 The 10th Gen Intel Core Processors will bring high-performance artificial intelligence processing to scale with Intel Deep Learning Boost (Intel DL Boost), or special instructions aimed at streamlining AI processing.

-Intel is targeting the 10th Gen Intel Core processors at thin-and-light laptops and convertible 2-in11s.
+Intel is targeting the 10th Gen Intel Core processors at thin-and-light laptops and convertible 2-in-1s.
 Intel DL Boost will deliver an estimated 2.5 times improvement in AI performance for low-latency workloads.

 Graphics

-The new graphics architecture delivers up to one teraflop of vector compute for heavy duty inference workloads to enhance creativity, productivity and entertainment on highly mobile, thin-and-light laptops.
+The new graphics architecture delivers up to one teraflop of vector compute for heavy duty inference workloads to enhance creativity, productivity, and entertainment on highly mobile thin-and-light laptops.

 For low-power AI usages on the PC, Intel Gaussian Network Accelerator (GNA) is built into the SoC.

 Intel also said its Gen11 graphics architecture will be known as Intel Iris Plus graphics, which doubles performance compared to Gen9 graphics.
 It also has 2X HEVC encode and lets you watch 4K HDR in a billion colors.
-It will let gamers play thousands of titles in 1080p resolution.
+And it will let gamers play thousands of titles in 1080p resolution.

 Connectivity

-The new chips come with integrated Thunderbolt 3 and integrated Intel Wi-Fi 6 (Gig+) for the first time to enable nearly three times faster wireless speeds alongside the fastest and most versatile port available.
+The new chips come with integrated Thunderbolt 3 and integrated Intel Wi-Fi 6 (Gig+) for the first time to enable nearly 3 times faster wireless speeds, alongside the fastest and most versatile port available.
 Intel’s Gig+ implementation of Wi-Fi 6 connectivity delivers greater than 1Gbps wireless speeds with enhanced reliability and performance.

 The new 10th Gen Intel Core processors are now shipping, with computer maker systems expected to be available for holiday 2019.